 IPHC Regulatory Area 3 is comprised of Areas 3A and 3B.
 For the purposes of stock assessment and management, IPHC tracks non-directed commercial discard mortality in both IPHC Regulatory Areas.
-Federal groundfish fisheries operate throughout both areas and a subset of these vessels are monitored for discarded Pacific halibut.
+Federal groundfish fisheries operate throughout both areas.
 Trawl fisheries are responsible for most of the non-directed commercial discard mortality in Regulatory Area 3, with hook-and-line fisheries a distant second.
 State-managed crab and scallop fisheries are also known to take Pacific halibut as non-directed commercial discard mortality, but data from these state-managed fisheries are currently unavailable.